marwenbhriz/ga-terraform/README.md

 > Note: This setup combines the infrastructure-as-code approach of Terraform with the automation capabilities of GitHub Actions, streamlining the process of managing and deploying infrastructure on GCP.

+> Note.
+There is an commented modules, not used due changed to another db, but still working{cloudsql/spanner} due cost, if remove the comment and make a pr will plan/apply this modules

 ## Objective

 Building infrastructure on Google Cloud Platform (GCP) using Terraform and GitHub Actions enables automated provisioning and management of cloud resources.
 Terraform defines infrastructure as code, specifying GCP resources like VMs, databases, and networking.
 GitHub Actions automates Terraform workflows, ensuring consistent deployments, version control integration, and collaborative development practices.